tw4l/addext/README.md

 ### Calling addext

-`addext.py` takes two positional argument:
+`addext.py` takes two positional arguments:
 * `target`: Path to target file or directory
 * `json`: Path to addext PRONOM JSON file (`pronom_v95.json` is included in this repository for convenience.
-See README below for instructions on how to create a JSON file in expected format from PRONOM XML exports)
+See **PRONOM JSON file** section below for instructions on how to create a new JSON file in expected format from PRONOM XML exports)

 Options include:
 * `-d, --dryrun`: Perform dry run (print would-be changes to terminal instead of renaming files)